 Building a new airport presents a rare opportunity to adopt the latest in technology and design so that it can continue to meet growing demand for aviation services for decades to come.

-The proposed Western Sydney Airport will be required to meet national sustainability-ratings standards.
-By adopting these best-practice standards, the proposed airport will be able to reduce its environmental impact during construction and operation, particularly through energy efficiency, water use and urban planning.
+The Western Sydney Airport will be required to meet national sustainability-ratings standards.
+By adopting these best-practice standards, the airport will be able to reduce its environmental impact during construction and operation, particularly through energy efficiency, water use and urban planning.

 A second parallel runway would be required around 2050.
 The second runway would provide the capacity to meet growth in demand for air travel.